sadreck/Codecepticon/README.md

 ### Open and Compile

 Open Codecepticon, wait until all NuGet packages are downloaded and then build the solution.
+You can also download a pre-compiled `Release`.

 ## Using Codecepticon